marius-test/selenium_automation_testing/README.md

 I chose **unittest** over `pytest` or `allure` to focus more on **OOP concepts**.
 I explore those tools in other projects.

+I have also created a custom test runner, a debug file for troubleshooting, a test template for consistency, and a test debug file to aid in development.

+I plan to develop a custom reporter and add more granular test control as the project evolves.

 ### Project Goals

 The goal of this project is to write automated test cases for the website: [https://the-internet.herokuapp.com/](https://the-internet.herokuapp.com/)